 Swim with whale sharks in Bahía de los Ángeles.
 Whale sharks are the world’s largest fish, growing up to lengths of 40 feet and weighing over 21 tons.
 These docile creatures are harmless to humans and are impressive to see up close in real life.
 Mid summer to early fall is the best time to see these gentle giants in the waters of LA Bay.
 The Whale Sharks are mostly around the southern bay of Rincón, but can be found in other areas as well.
 It’s best to go out in the early mornings when the bay is calm to kayak, snorkel, or swim with the whale sharks.
 Many of the local fishing guides will take you out to see them or Ricardo’s Diving Tours and Villa Bahia can also make arrangements.
 If you’d like to kayak out to see them on your own, read Graham Mackintosh’s article about kayaking with the whale sharks for more information.

 Camp along the shores of the Sea of Cortez at Bahía Concepción.
 Conception Bay is one of Baja’s greatest treasures, with its striking turquoise bays and white sand beaches.
 People spend their days here swimming, snorkeling, and kayaking in the sheltered waters of the many beaches and bays.
-Your can camp overnight on many of the beaches such as Playa Santispac (Km.
+You can camp overnight on many of the beaches such as Playa Santispac (Km.
 113.5) or Playa El Requesón (Km.
 91.5) for just a few dollars a day.
 Read Carla King’s Full Guide to Bahía Concepción.